1925 European Rowing Championships

-The 1925 European Rowing Championships were rowing championships held on the Vltava (Moldau) in the Czechoslovakian capital Prague on 3 and 4 September.
+The 1925 European Rowing Championships were rowing championships held on the Vltava in Prague, Czechoslovakia on 3 and 4 September.
 The competition was for men only and they competed in all seven Olympic boat classes (M1x, M2x, M2-, M2+, M4-, M4+, M8+) as they had been rowed at the 1924 Summer Olympics in Paris.
 It was the first time that the coxless four boat class was part of the regatta.